d2cio/docs/docs/getting-started/stacks.md

 configuration        | No       | Check [available configurations](/getting-started/services/#data-services)
 password             | No       | Root password.
 Required for some configurations, e.g. MongoDB Replica Set username             | No       | Create a user after deploying.
-Database will be created with the same name userPassword         | No       | Password for the created database remoteAccess         | No       | All services in a project are visible for each other inside.<br>If you want your service to be visible from the Internet use `true` ports                | No       | Ports of a service.<br>Examples: 8080 - port 8080 (TCP), 7709\udp - port 7709 (UDP)
+Database will be created with the same name database             | No       | Create a name of database after deploying.
+If you miss this parameter a database will be created with the same name as `username` userPassword         | No       | Password for the created database remoteAccess         | No       | All services in a project are visible for each other inside.<br>If you want your service to be visible from the Internet use `true` ports                | No       | Ports of a service.<br>Examples: 8080 - port 8080 (TCP), 7709\udp - port 7709 (UDP)